Kong/lua-resty-lmdb/README.md

 **context:** *any context*

 Appends a `set` operation in the transactions table.
+If `db` is omitted, it defaults to `"_default"`.
 The output able contains the following
 fields:

 * `result`: Always `true` for successful transaction commits